ncbi/elastic-blast-docs/docs/source/quickstart-gcp.rst

 Clean up cloud resources
 ------------------------
-This step is **critical**, please do not omit it, even if you ran Ctrl-C when starting ElasticBLAST.
-If you do not clean up your cloud resources, you may accrue charges from your cloud service provider or you may end up running out of available quota.
+This step is important, but not required unless the ``elastic-blast submit`` command was interrupted or it did not complete successfully.
-It is also recommended each time you start a new ElasticBLAST search.
+In this case, ElasticBLAST may have started resources that were not properly cleaned up, so you may accrue charges from your cloud service provider or you may end up running out of available quota.

 .. code-block:: bash